 Of course, you have to be realistic.
 New parents are stalked by fatigue; they are sleep-deprived and irritable, so you have to be the type of couple who are up for an adventure with baby.
 Also the type of couple who plan ahead.

 You must be prepared for the ‘raised eyebrow’ brigade – those unsympathetic fellow travellers who seem generally peeved by the mere presence of anything in nappies.
 However for every one of them, there will be 10 people cooing over your child.
 I have even been congratulated coming off flights on how well I coped with my baby.

 On the other hand I’ve endured the most horrendous flights returning from holiday when one of my children, then just a baby, had an ear infection and screamed most of the way.
-Travelling with a child that’s unwell is definitely best avoided.
+Travelling with a sickly child is best avoided.

-The good news is that there is a good range of caring travel operators offering everything from self-catering cottage breaks to mollycoddling at luxury resorts to make your honeymoon with baby the dream holiday it should be.
+Fortunately, there is a good range of caring travel operators that offer everything from self-catering cottage breaks to mollycoddling at luxury resorts to make your honeymoon with baby the dream holiday it should be.

 When to go?